QUB-ARM-STM32/pqm4/README.md

     This will attach to the default distribution, if you are using a different distribution you can specify it by using the `--distribution` flag.

-    **N.B If you receive a message such as `usbipd: error: Access denied; this operation requires administrator privileges.` simply open powershell as an administrator and run `usbipd bind --busid {id} and rerun the above command`**
+    **N.B If you receive a message such as `usbipd: error: Access denied; this operation requires administrator privileges.` simply open powershell as an administrator and run `usbipd bind --busid {id} and rerun the above command from a normal powershell window`**

 4. To check that the device has been attached correctly, open our linux terminal and run: